aionnetwork/aion-docs/interface/staking-interface-integration.md

     // Set value to be delegated
     web3.avm.contract.setValue(amountToDelegate);

-    // Make a delegation transation to the pool let avmResponse = await web3.avm.contract.call.getPoolInfo(poolAddress);
+    // Make a call transation to the PoolRegistry let avmResponse = await web3.avm.contract.call.getPoolInfo(poolAddress);

     // Print the response to the console.